What a DNA Test Can Tell You About Your Pet

 While veterinary DNA testing is still in its early stages of scientific development, it can provide very useful information to pet owners.
 Read on to discover three things you can learn from pet DNA testing!

 The most important benefit to veterinary DNA testing is the information it can provide regarding certain health risks.

 This is because certain diseases, illnesses, and injuries are more common in certain breeds than in others.
 Knowing these risks can help you provide the healthiest lifestyle for your pet.

 For example, if you learn your pet is prone to obesity, you can focus on a slim diet and plenty of exercise.
-If you learn your pet is prone to certain diseases in their senior years, you can be on the lookout for warning symptoms as they age.
+If you learn your pet is prone to certain diseases in their senior years, such as diabetes, you can be on the lookout for warning symptoms as they age.

 Being armed with information can help you be better prepared in the event of a health scare.